C2FO/vfs/README.md

 	// NewLocation initializes a Location on the specified volume with the given path.
 	//
 	//   * Accepts volume and an absolute location path.
 	//   * The file may or may not already exist.
-Note that on key-store filesystems like S3 or GCS, paths never truly exist.
+Note that on key-store file systems like S3 or GCS, paths never truly exist.
 	//   * On error, nil is returned for the location.
 	//
 	// See NewFile for note on volume.